mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-category-1-0-1.md

 - The term DID Category Identifier is synonymous with the term DID Category.
 - The term DID Category DID Document is synonymous with the term DID Category Document.
-- The term DID Category DID Method Namespace Specification is synonymous with the terms DID Category Method Namespace Specification and Trusted Digital Web DID Category DID Method Namespace Specification.
+- The term DID Category DID Method Namespace Specification is synonymous with the terms DID Category DID Method Namespace Specification and Trusted Digital Web DID Category DID Method Namespace Specification.
 - A compliant Trusted Digital Web Runtime Library is a software library that, in part, implements the DID Category DID Document CRUD Abstract Interface in a way that complies with the DID Category DID Method Namespace Specification.

 ### Conformance